 Following is an excerpt from the upcoming second edition of the Muzoracle handbook, Mythopoetics of Muzoracle, A User's Guide.
-The guide, along with a 24x36 reference poster and a completely updated interactive website, will be published on September 22nd, the Autumnal Equinox of 2017.
+The guide, along with a 24x36 reference poster and a completely updated interactive website, will be published on or before Yule of 2017 (December 21st.)
 The new edition will be shipped free to all current Muzoracle owners.

 The Rhythm Line